 8. To easily create high-speed landing pages

-When it comes to boosting conversion rates, optimizing the post-click experience should be a priority.
+When it comes to boosting conversion rates, optimizing the landing page should be a priority.
 But, creating a landing page for every promotion, AMP or not, can quickly drain a team’s resources.
 That’s why we created AMP functionality in the Instapage builder:

 Now you can create AMP landing pages at lightning speed which load at lightning speed.
 Simply drag and drop elements, click to edit, and save any element to add to future pages.

-As you build, you’ll be notified if you approach exceeding AMP’s page weight limit of 50kb.
+As you build, you’ll be notified if you approach exceeding AMP’s page weight limit of 75kb.
 When you reach 80% of the limit, this warning indicator appears near the bottom of the screen:

 If it doesn’t, you’re clear to publish to WordPress or your own custom domain: